johnstonskj/rust-atelier/README.md

 1. Complete model for selector expressions.
 1. Validation (internal and external) support.
-1. Parser for Smithy representation.
-1. Parser for Smithy's JSON AST representation.
 1. Parser and writer for OpenAPI representation.
 1. Work on cargo command for processing Smithy files.